wmn-231314/wmn-231314.github.io/_pages/about.md

 ## About Me

-I am a graduate student pursuing my M.S. in Electrical and Computer Engineering at [Carnegie Mellon University](https://www.cmu.edu/), where I work as a Graduate Research Assistant in the [Pathak Research Group](https://www.cs.cmu.edu/~pathak/) under the supervision of Professor [Deepak Pathak](https://www.cs.cmu.edu/~pathak/).
+I am a Graduate Research Assistant in the [Pathak Research Group](https://www.cs.cmu.edu/~pathak/) at [Carnegie Mellon University](https://www.cmu.edu/) under the supervision of Professor [Deepak Pathak](https://www.cs.cmu.edu/~pathak/).
+I received my M.S. in Electrical and Computer Engineering from CMU.
+Before coming to CMU, I completed my B.E. in Software Engineering at [Beijing Jiaotong University](https://www.bjtu.edu.cn/), supervised by Professor [Ruipeng Gao](https://faculty.bjtu.edu.cn/gaoruipeng/).

 My research interests lie in Natural Language Processing, Computer Vision, and Generative Modeling for Robotics.
-Before coming to CMU, I completed my B.E. in Software Engineering at [Beijing Jiaotong University](https://www.bjtu.edu.cn/), where I worked with Professor [Ruipeng Gao](https://faculty.bjtu.edu.cn/gaoruipeng/).
+I am currently interested in the fundamental principles of generative modeling, specifically in architectures and training objectives that can generalize to complex reasoning tasks with scaling abilities.
+In addition, I want to explore the trade-off between training data, token memory and compute.

 Feel free to reach out if you'd like to connect!